 The Art of The Kiss: How Auguste Rodin, Pablo Picasso and Others Did It

 A personal exchange of feelings between two individuals, the kiss can be a polite greeting, a sign of respect, an expression of caring concern.
-It can also be a display of sensual love, or even sometimes a sign of deceitful betrayal.
-In short, a kiss has many shades and levels of emotion
+It can also be a display of sensual love, or sometimes even a sign of deceitful betrayal.
+In short, a kiss can convey many messages and have many levels of emotion.

-Ancient art, surprisingly, has few depictions of the kiss.
-The act is, after all, often a private matter, a moment of personal, mutually shared emotion.
+Ancient art has few depictions of the kiss.
+The act is after all often a private matter, a moment of personal, mutually shared emotion.
 By the 1800's artists were starting to explore the subject more openly.
 Below are some of the best kisses in art by various artists.

 Cannova's "Cupid and Psyche"

-In this famous sculpture, Venus, the goddess of love and beauty, was jealous of a princess worshiped by the people for her beauty.
-So, naturally, the goddess asked her son Cupid to make the girl fall in love with a horrid monster.
+In this famous sculpture Venus, the goddess of love and beauty, was jealous of a princess worshiped by the people for her beauty.
+To change this situation the goddess asked her son Cupid to make the girl fall in love with a horrid monster.

-The story, reminiscent of Beauty and the Beast, Sleeping Beauty and Cinderella, has its ups and downs, but love finally prevails and everyone lives happily ever after, since Princess Psyche gets to be a goddess, too.
+The story reminds us of other tales such as Beauty and the Beast, Sleeping Beauty and Cinderella.
+It has its ups and downs, but love finally prevails and everyone lives happily ever after since Princess Psyche gets to be a goddess, too.

 The nude figure had long been an admired and accepted art form.
 Greek gods and goddesses had often been shown in all their unclothed and idealized glory.

-Renaissance sculptors and painters depicted lots of nudes.
-Even conservative Victorians could accept the classic works as being "artistic".
+Renaissance sculptors and painters also depicted many nudes.
+Even conservative Victorians could accept the classic-style works as being "artistic".
 But Rodin's figures were not just nude.
 They were naked.

 They were not like the allegorical, romanticized sculpture of classical times.
 They were not gods offering a lesson about morality.
 They looked more like ordinary people, neighbors and co-workers -- but without their clothes.
 People were shocked and outraged.

-His rendition of "The Kiss" was tender and sensitive, quite inoffensive to modern eyes, but to Rodin's contemporary audience, it spoke too much of an underlying sensuality . . . even sexuality, that had no apparent redeeming social value.
-It wasn't related to a philosophical idea like the statue of Psyche and Cupid, even though they were almost just as naked.
+His rendition of "The Kiss" was both tender and sensitive, quite inoffensive to modern eyes, but to Rodin's contemporary audience it spoke too much of an underlying sensuality . . . even sexuality, that had no apparent redeeming social value.
+It wasn't related to a philosophical idea or a well known story like the statue of Psyche and Cupid, even though they were almost just as naked.

-Originally, a similar bronze sculpture by Rodin was meant to represent an unfaithful wife from Dante's Inferno for a larger sculpture of the "Gates of Hell".
+Originally a similar bronze sculpture by Rodin was meant to represent an unfaithful wife from Dante's Inferno for a larger sculptural group of the "Gates of Hell".
 A 29 inch bronze version was displayed at the The World's Columbian Exposition in Chicago in1893 in a secluded spot with limited access since it was considered unsuitable for general public display.

 Giotto's "Kiss of Judas"

-Giotto de Bondone (1266/76--1337) painted what were startlingly realistic scenes for his time.
+Giotto de Bondone (1266/76--1337) painted scenes that were startlingly realistic for his time.
 His intuitive use of spatial perspective, and overlapping figures anticipated the Renaissance systems which gave the realistic illusion of depth to a painted work.
-In Giotto's work we begin to see individual facial expressions and poses-- a break from the iconic traditions of earlier religious art.
+In Giotto's work we begin to see individual facial expressions and poses.
+This was a break from the strict iconic traditions of earlier religious art.